pekempy/Jellyfin.Plugin.Encora/README.md

 > ⚠️ The Encora API is rate-limited to **30 requests per minute**.
 Large libraries may take time to fully scan.
 > 🎭 You **must** generate a StageMedia API key from your account to enable headshots/poster fetching.
+> Make sure your Jellyfin is updated.
+This is tested on `10.10.7`
 ---

 ### Contents